mgurdal/go-tutorial/docs/concurrency.md

 ![goroutine](assets/img/goroutine_unfinished.gif)

 When we run the program, it will end without printing anything on the screen.
-When the function `main` finishes it ends and the program closes without waiting `Work` function to write something on the screen.
+This is because after the function `main` finishes the program exits without waiting `Work` function to write on the screen.

 We can capture the output of `Work` function by adding a small delay at the end of the main function,